PaulCCCCCCH/Robustar_implementation/front-end/README.md

 To run `robustar`, first build the `robustar-image-editor` with

 ```
-lerna run build:editor --stream
+npx lerna run build:editor --stream
 ```

 Then, run `robustar` with

 ```
-lerna run serve:main --stream
+npx lerna run serve:main --stream
 ```

-Note that whenever you make changes to `robustar-image-editor`, you will have to **build editor again** with `lerna run build:editor`, so that changes take effect on `robustar`.
+Note that whenever you make changes to `robustar-image-editor`, you will have to **build editor again** with `npx lerna run build:editor`, so that changes take effect on `robustar`.
 Alternatively, you could run editor alone to view real-time changes:

 ```
-lerna run serve:editor --stream
+npx lerna run serve:editor --stream
 ```

 ## Notes